Menu

 Consideration will be given to an individual, group, organization, or agency that has taken a leadership role in significantly contributing to protect or preserve a major rock art site or series of sites from an identified and serious destructive impact, or to cause legislative, educational, administrative, or other action that significantly promotes rock art conservation or protection.

-An award recipient will receive a $500 award and certificate at the ARARA conference
+The recipient of the Daniel McCarthy Conservation Award will receive a $500 award and a certificate at the ARARA conference.

 Past recipients include (award not given in years not listed):